mikaolmes/mikaolmes.github.io/README.md

 ---

 ### 🔧 To-Do List

-- [ ] Link the correct project for the Shift Encryption tool
-- [ ] Upload the Shift Encryption project (not yet on GitHub)
 - [ ] Prevent automatic scrolling when clicking the Task Manager link in the About section
-- [ ] Add a motivational tagline to the homepage
 - [ ] Ensure the Sorter project is publicly visible